Skein module dimensions of mapping tori of the 2-torus: A simpler formula

 The author would like to thank his advisors: David Jordan for his support and guidance throughout the project, and Pavel Safronov for many helpful discussions.
 The author also thanks Renaud Detcherry for his interest in the project and valuable conversations and feedback, Iordanis Romaidis for his suggestions, and Alisa Sheinkman for her early involvement.
+The author is grateful to the anonymous reviewers, whose comments have improved the paper.
 The author was supported by the Carnegie Trust for the Universities of Scotland for the duration of this research.